TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

 4(1) + (-2)(2) + (-1)(3) + 3(5) =  (12).
 $$

-It is customary to consider a 1x1 matrix as a number, and write the last product as
+It is customary to consider a $1\times1$-matrix as a number, and write the last product as

 $$
 \begin{pmatrix}1 & 2 & 3 & 5 \end{pmatrix}